ryanfortner/box64-debs/README.md

 # Box64 Debian Repository

 This is a simple Debian repository for the [box64](https://github.com/ptitSeb/box64) project.
-New versions are compiled every 24 hours if a new commit has been made.
+New versions are compiled every 24 hours if a new commit on box64's repository has been made.

 These debs have been compiled using RPiOS arm64 (Debian Buster).
 They should work on both debian Buster and Bullseye.